f4iteightiz/ellipse_iso_perimeter/README.md

 No dependencies.

-PERELS: calculate the perimeter of an ellipse according the best suitable method.
+PERELS: calculate the perimeter of an ellipse according the best suitable method (best convergency identified depending of the factor b/a).
 Dependencies: PEREL3 and PEREL4.